athira-0001/devops_projects/README.md

 iv.
 Containerized a three tier MERN stack application using docker compose\
 \
 Project 5 : Kubernetes project\
-Deployed a Django application to a Kubernetes cluster using a NodePort Service and set up an NGINX Ingress Controller to enable load balancing via an Ingress resource
+Deployed a Django application to a Kubernetes cluster using a NodePort Service and set up an NGINX Ingress Controller to enable load balancing and path-based routing via an Ingress resource